stresearch/str_hilbertcoresetbounds/README.md

 # STR Hilbert Coreset Bounds

 There are some scripts in here that allow for calculation of performance bounds on a given network.
-The code uses coresets on a hilbert space to construct a generalization bound over the data.
+The code uses coresets on a Hilbert space to construct a generalization bound over the data.

 ## Initialization